 Sustainable interior design is about creating interior spaces that benefit both people and the planet.
-Therefore Sustainable interior design must use products within the scheme that are guided completely by their environmental impact.
+Use the following products and materials within your Sustainable interior design scheme and make sure you have the minimum environmental impact.

 It can be difficult to extract the practical advice required when undertaking a sustainable interior renovation project.
 With such a huge and ever-expanding topic, we have focused on the 5 key elements required when pulling together a stylish and sustainable interior décor scheme.
 We have also included our recommended suppliers where appropriate.

 Linoneum – Cork – Bamboo – Natural Fibre – Wool – Leather – Wood.

 Sustainable Wall Finishes

 Natural paints – Natural Fibres & Grasscloth – Cork – Green Living Walls – Wallpaper – Clay & Lime Plaster

 Recycled – Hand Carved – Reclaimed – Bespoke – Re-used

 Organic Cotton – Hemp – Organic-Linen – Wool – Recycled Fibre